diwamishra21/flask-API-JWT/README.md

 - try both APIs in your favourite browser using URLs-
 - Access URLs on brpwser-
   http://localhost:5000/unprotected
-  http://localhost:5000/login (Usrname- admin, Password- secret) in response you will get a token, Use this token using GET method to access protected Data http://localhost:5000/protected?token=<your token>
+  http://localhost:5000/login (Username- admin, Password- secret) in response you will get a token, Use this token using GET method to access protected Data http://localhost:5000/protected?token=<your token>